mbijon/WP-Resized-Image-Quality/readme.txt

 The only interface is a slider aqdded to the Settings > Media admin page, making this easier to use than other compression plugins or functions.php settings.

+=Support=

+This plugin is provided according to the terms of the GPL license.
+Support will be provided as fixes for confirmed bugs on a reasonable timeline.
+User Support will be provided on an as-available basis but is not guaranteed.
+In the event support for your specific site is urgently needed, please contact me for timing and rates at [Etch Software](http://www.etchsoftware.com/)

+=Developers=

+Please fork, contribute and file technical bugs on our [GitHub repo](https://github.com/mbijon/WP-Resized-Image-Quality).

 == Installation ==